 In 2019 the decision was made to add a second campus in Pennsburg, PA.
 Build for LIFE 2.0

 Lighthouse Christian Fellowship (also part of the Assemblies of God) was in need of new leadership.
 Pastor John and Theresa Decker met with the remaining Board members and talked about the possibility of Morning Star Fellowship of Quakertown acquiring their building After praying about it with the Executive Leadership Team of MstarQtown, the decision was made to purchase the Pennsburg church.
-We are currently in the process of renovating the building and believe that we will open the Pennsburg campus on Easter Sunday 2020.
+We are currently in the process of renovating the building and believe that we will open the Pennsburg campus on late spring 2020.
 We are excited about what God has planned for this body of believers.
 The story and history of Morning Star Fellowship Quakertown will continue to evolve.
 We ask that you prayerfully consider if God is calling you to be a part of the history-making.
 Together, may we all find joy and fulfillment in this journey.